 Many people fall asleep at night with The Late Show.
 While these and other late night shows are certainly entertaining at times, the television in the bedroom often tops the list of sleep robbers.
 Computers, cell phones, and other digital devices also qualify as sleep robbers.
 If you use your phone as an alarm, try changing that habit.
 Consider investing in a sunrise alarm clock.
 The peaceful mimicry of the rising sun promotes a calm awakening experience followed by delightful chirping birds.

 Countless people who say they have a problem sleeping at night say their mind is racing with thoughts they cannot control: worry, anxiety, frustrations, details, work schedules, responsibilities, etc. All of these are examples of stress.
 Keeping a pad of paper by your bed to write down thoughts that are stealing your attention is one way to calm your mind.
 Another is to write down your plans for the next day before you climb into bed so that your time in bed is for sleep, not organizing and delegating.
-For some people reading works, for others doing some hobby or activity totally unrelated to your career or occupation works.
-One thing is certain, not clearing your mind of random thoughts, work-related responsibilities or unresolved issues will only steal precious time away from Rapid Eye Movement (REM).
+For some people reading works, and for others doing some hobby or activity totally unrelated to your career or occupation works.
+One thing is certain: not clearing your mind of random thoughts, work-related responsibilities, or unresolved issues will only steal precious time away from Rapid Eye Movement (REM).

 Columbia University Resources

 Alice!
-Health Promotion, a program of Columbia Health provides resources for staff, faculty, and students to get a better night’s rest through the A!Sleep website.
+Health Promotion, a program of Columbia Health, provides resources for staff, faculty, and students to get a better night’s rest through the A!Sleep website.
 Get tips on healthy sleep habits, keep a sleep diary, and take a free, personalized sleep assessment (UNI required) to receive instant, tailored feedback on improving your sleep behaviors.

 Looking for more?
 Here are some resources outside of Columbia